Living in Jamaica

 When we asked people living in Jamaica about club and activities where newcomers can meet others, they responded:

 "As far as meeting people, I think you'd have an easier time in Kingston -- lots of social clubs, nightlife, expat organizations, Lots of Jamaicans go to church, an underrated place to meet people.
-Jamaicans are quite friendly so once you meet a couple people you'll likely meet their friends as well," said one expat in Jamaica.
+Jamaicans are quite friendly so once you meet a couple people you'll likely meet their friends as well," remarked one expat living in Jamaica.

 "There are so many local NGOs and civic organisations that are in need of help and support and I am sure would greatly appreciate offers from volunteers or interns.
 It very much depends on your interests.
-I work in the area of gender and development - which also encompasses children's and youth rights," said one expat who made the move to Jamaica.
+I work in the area of gender and development - which also encompasses children's and youth rights," wrote one member in Jamaica.

 What is life like in Jamaica?